Overview

 const metadata = await getMetadata(fileRef) // client SDK

-It is a FullMetadata instance.
-We have:
+It is a FullMetadata instance:

 // repeat from fileRef